TurboWarp/docs/docs/development/unsandboxed-extensions.md

  - Blocks will be run instantly, without the forced 1 frame delay that sandboxed extensions suffer
  - The extension has full access to the VM internals (elaboration below)

+They also have some increased responsibilities:

+ - Blocks MUST NOT throw errors or return promises that reject.
+While sandboxed extensions are okay to, unsandboxed extensions that do this will break scripts.
+ - Input and boolean blocks MUST ALWAYS return a valid value.
+While sandboxed extensions are free to neglect this, unsandboxed extensions that don't return values could break things in unknown ways, including *corrupting projects*.

 The big thing is that extensions can access the VM like so:

 ```js